kitt10/iot/egs/voicehome/backend/controllers/README.md

 ### Voicehome Controller

 A general way of how to control the behavior of your modules.
-It is based on Python ```socket``` module.
+It is based on the ```socket``` module.

 ##### Keyboard Controller
 1. Run the controller: